stengvac/type-safe-gql-with-kotlin/doc/presentation.md

 ## Pros

 * Validation errors are part of schema -> Codegen will help.
-* Type safe to some extent.
-No need to deserialize `errors` and `extensions` fields any longer.
+* Type safety for validation errors.
 * Changes in errors are reflected is schema -> can be detected by consumer.

 ## Cons